UN to convene as Ukraine, allies seek votes for 'peace' resolution

 Issued on: Modified:

-United Nations (United States) (AFP) – The UN General Assembly meets Wednesday, two days ahead of the anniversary of Russia's invasion of Ukraine, with Kyiv and its allies hoping to garner broad support for a resolution calling for a "just and lasting peace."
+United Nations (United States) (AFP) – Ukraine’s first lady called Wednesday for justice for her country, as the UN General Assembly prepared to meet to weigh a resolution calling for a "just and lasting peace" that Kyiv hopes will show the global community in its support.

+"I think you will agree is that regardless of our country or nationality, we have the right not to be killed in our own homes," Olena Zelenska told a special meeting at the United Nations, two days before the first anniversary of Russia's invasion.

+"However, Ukrainians are being killed in front of the whole world for the whole year in their own cities, villages, apartments, hospitals, theaters," she told a panel of UN diplomats by video.

+"That's why we call on the United Nations to establish a special tribunal for the crimes of Russian aggression," she said.

-The draft resolution, sponsored by some 60 countries, is to be voted on after the close of debate -- not expected until at least Thursday.
+The UN General Assembly meets Wednesday afternoon in New York to debate a draft resolution, sponsored by some 60 countries, calling for a just peace in Ukraine.

-The text "underscores the need to reach, as soon as possible, a comprehensive, just and lasting peace in Ukraine in line with the principles of the Charter of the United Nations."
+The text stresses "the need to reach, as soon as possible, a comprehensive, just and lasting peace in Ukraine in line with the principles of the Charter of the United Nations."

 Like previous resolutions, it reaffirms the UN's "commitment to the sovereignty, independence, unity and territorial integrity of Ukraine" and calls for an immediate cessation of hostilities.